How to Compare Three Boat Dock Bids in East Texas (And Spot the Outlier)

 If two bids on the same scope are more than 30% apart, send the same three questions to both.
 First: Is permitting included?
 Second: What's the piling spec — material, diameter, depth driven?
 Third: What's not in this quote that could come up as a change order during construction?

 Bidder responses to a structured email tell you who runs a real estimation process and who quoted off a phone call.
+Ask each bidder for a current certificate of insurance while you're at it — the Texas Department of Insurance explains how to read and verify one.
 The answers also become written documentation if a dispute arises later.

 When the cheapest bid is actually right